Rurusetto/docs/docs/api.md

 ## user_detail

 Represents a user's detail that's mainly use in listing and wiki.
+Will return `{}` if the user is not found or mark as unknown in database.

 ### Response format